OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 riak admin cluster status
 ```

 There are four states that a node can be considered to be in `up`, `down`, `up!` and `down!`.
-The `!` indicates some the health-check status is unexpected given the administrative status - i.e. a node that is `down!` is not functioning as expected, but has not been marked as `down`.
+The `!` indicates that the health-check status is unexpected given the administrative status - i.e. a node that is `down!` is not functioning as expected, but has not been marked as `down`.

 If a node is known to be not operational, it should be marked as down using `riak admin down` from another node; and this should set the status of an unhealthy node to `down` not `down!`.

 #### Forcing a Replace